 Action 1.1.1: The LCVA should work with County Public Works to Eensure that commercial and institutional entities with on-site wells in or adjacent to the planning area connect to the County water system at the earliest possible date.
 When possible, existing on-site wells should be retired or dedicated for emergency uses only, such as fire protection or in the event that the County water system should fail.

-Action 1.1.2 Ensure that all new residential development shall limit water consumption to .25 acre feet or less of water per year for domestic consumption per legal lot of record for all indoor and outdoor water use.
+Action 1.1.2 County Growth Management, in coordination with County Utilities, will ensure that all new residential development shall limit water consumption to .25 acre feet or less of water per year for domestic consumption per legal lot of record for all indoor and outdoor water use.

-Action 1.1.3: Investigate sources of supplemental water to use for irrigation.
+Action 1.1.3: LCVA, LCMDWA, and community acequia associations will investigate sources of supplemental water to use for irrigation.
 Sources might include water harvesting and/or other reuse initiatives such as treated effluent from the City of Santa Fe's wastewater treatment plant, the State penitentiary and/or National Guard facility as well as commercial, institutional and residential developments in or near the Community Planning Area.

-Action 1.1.4: The LCVA should work with County to dDevelop water conservation and protection initiatives at all commercial facilities within and adjacent to the Community Planning Area.
+Action 1.1.4: The LCVA should work with County Planning to dDevelop water conservation and protection initiatives at all commercial facilities within and adjacent to the Community Planning Area.

-Action 1.1.5: Monitor to ensure that water users and all new utility, institutional, residential, and commercial developments in the La Cienega and Santa Fe River watersheds will incorporate a reasoned approach in the development of water sources.
+Action 1.1.5: The LCVA should work with County Planning to monitor to ensure that water users and all new utility, institutional, residential, and commercial developments in the La Cienega and Santa Fe River watersheds will incorporate a reasoned approach in the development of water sources.
 These policies will be based upon the best available data and should be considered as necessary aspects of all development approvals in the planning area and in the La Cienega and Santa Fe River watersheds.

-Strategy 1.2: La Cienega and La Cieneguilla shall rRetain water rights which currently exist in the community within the community.
+Strategy 1.2: The La Cienega and La Cieneguilla planning area shall rRetain water rights which currently exist in the community within the community.

 Action 1.2.1: LCVA and LCMDA should work with County and City planning staff to dDevelop a monitoring and notification program within the planning area to inform all water rights holders of proposed initiatives and activities that may impact and or potentially impair all water rights in and/or associated with the planning area.